santaclarauniversity/santaclarauniversity.github.io/src/docs/01-what's-new.md

 - Added Accessibility Guidelines (TODO)
 - Added new Email templates
 - Migrated Style Guide to a single file for semantic reasons.
 Still found in Fabricator left-hand nav
+- Subfooter provides large departments with additional space for essential information

 **Fabricator and Build**